alexandrnikitin/blog/_drafts/access-null-pointer-without-exception.md

 ### Conviction

 Where can you apply it?
 In big codebases, of course, and .NET Core CLR fits really well.
 Why?
 To make it even more complicated! :japanese_ogre:
-Let's take a look at the Garbage Collector code in [gc.cpp][gc.cpp] which is more than 36K lines of code, 36K LOC of the pure quintessence of computer science!
+Let's take a look at the Garbage Collection code in [gc.cpp][gc.cpp] which is more than 36K lines of code, 36K LOC of the pure quintessence of computer science!
 Scroll down to the line number 34463, where you will find the following code:

 ```cpp
 ...